Heaventears/piserver-vpnrouter/README.txt

 # piserver-vpnrouter
 Piserver with vpnrouter pihole builtin with nordvpn and password manager and entire network protection

-MAKE SURE YOU VIEW THIS IN RAW FORMAT!!!!
-GITHUB IS BAD AT FORMATTING
+MAKE SURE YOU VIEW THIS IN RAW FORMAT!

 step 1: